HalidAwell/calendar_picker_ghe/README.md

 (Requires appropriate date converter utilities from calendar_converter.dart)

 ### 📝 License
-This project is licensed under the MIT License.
+This project is licensed under the terms of the [Apache License 2.0](LICENSE).

 ### 📬 Contact
 For questions, feedback, or contributions: